 If you’re looking for a physical exfoliator, this one is definitely for you.

 This exfoliator also has tons of positive reviews and is suitable for all skin types.

 Cerave vs Cetaphil: Best moisturizers

 When it comes to facial moisturizers, these two have some insanely solid options.

 While both of these two moisturizers include hyaluronic acid which is crazy good for hydration, Cerave includes essential ceramides which really puts this moisturizer over the top!

-Cerave’s moisturizer wins our pick once again, just because of the added ceramides which gives them the slight advantage in a facial moisturizer.
+Cerave’s moisturizer gets the slight edge once again, just because of the added ceramides which gives them the slight advantage in a facial moisturizer.